 The Paul Smith Children’s Village is a must-see children’s garden for all ages.
 The Village’s underlying theme is to teach concepts of sustainability from the past, present and future.
-In accordance with our commitment to sustainability, the Children’s Village received the LEED Platinum award, the highest level of certification for a green building and landscape from the U.S. Green Building Council.
-The Children’s Village is currently the only children’s garden in the country to receive this award.
+In accordance with our commitment to sustainability, the Children’s Village received the LEED Platinum award (see below).

 The Children’s Village site takes advantage of a pre-existing stone building and stone walls surrounding a courtyard.
 It was constructed in the early 1930s through the Works Progress Administration (WPA), a Depression-era job training program.

 From 1930 to 2009 the building and grounds of the site functioned as a city park shop.
 It housed tractors, snow blowers, gas pumps, trucks and tools.
 We converted the building into the Lowe’s Discovery Lab and grounds of the Paul Smith Children’s Village.
 It is solar heated and solar and wind powered.
 It also includes a small historic greenhouse.

-The three-quarter acre site is filled with numerous specialty, interactive landscapes including a natural wetlands, gravity powered water works, farmers windmill, solar pumps, hand powered pumps, walls constructed out of sustainable materials, Archimedes’ screw (an ancient method for hand pumping water, Indian tipis, a green roofed dog house, active solar heating system in the classroom, birthday butterfly sunrise/sunset calculator, energy conserving materials in the greenhouse and sculptures, world vegetable garden, prairie plantings, a “Secret Garden,” art/crafts plazas, historic sheep wagon, tipi village, picnic orchard, puppet theater and more.
+The three-quarter acre site is filled with numerous specialty, interactive landscapes including a natural wetlands, gravity powered water works, farmers windmill, solar pumps, hand powered pumps, walls constructed out of sustainable materials, Archimedes’ screw (an ancient method for hand pumping water, Indian tipis, a green roofed dog house, active solar heating system in the classroom, birthday butterfly sunrise/sunset calculator, energy conserving materials in the greenhouse and sculptures, world vegetable garden, prairie plantings, a “Secret Garden,” art/crafts plazas, historic sheep wagon, picnic orchard, puppet theater and more.
 The center of the site features a color-coded geodesic dome (find the hexagons and pentagons).